dentex/piac/README.md

 - rootfs mounted on USB stick.

 ####v1.2
-- Manage a DIY LED fixture simulating sunrise/sunset lighting.
+- Manage a DIY LED fixture with sunrise/sunset simulation.

 ####TO-DO
-- Use two DC-DC converters to have 12V (for blue LEDs and fans) and 5V (for the RPi itself) out of the 24V main power supply used for the led fixtures;
+- Use two DC-DC converters to have 12V (for blue LEDs and fans) and 5V (for the RPi itself) out of the 24V main power supply used for the LED fixtures;
+- LED spotlights cooling fans;
 - Power button, to reboot/shutdown the RPi, on the main enclosure.